A nonparametric test for a constant correlation matrix

-The proof of the theorem is in the appendix.
+The proof of the theorem can be found in the appendix.
 It relies on the application of an adapted functional delta method.
 We want to stress that simply applying a functional central limit theorem is not enough here due to the cumbersome, non-linear structure of the correlation coefficient.